-So maybe you're not even thinking about Good Friday services right now—but I'd encourage you to consider it.
-Taking time to meditate on the gravity and consequences of our sin is a powerful way for people to prepare their hearts to truly celebrate the Good News of Easter morning.
+So maybe you're not even thinking about Good Friday services right now—but we'd encourage you to consider it.
+Taking time to meditate on the gravity and consequences of our sins is a powerful way for people to prepare their hearts to truly celebrate the Good News of Easter morning.

 It's always a good idea to have a buffer on the front end to give people a chance to join the stream before the actual content starts.
 Some churches do a slideshow of announcement slides; some opt to use one of our countdowns.
-Whatever you choose to use, just keep it under five minutes, and it's probably a good idea to start a couple of minutes before your start time, and end a minute or two after your published start time.
+Whatever you choose to use, just keep it under five minutes, and it's probably a good idea to start a couple of minutes before the start time and end a minute or two after the published start time.

 Find more announcement slides like these in our title graphics category.

 While it's technically categorized as a sermon bumper, this video is a great way to set the tone for and transition into your Good Friday service.

 The Good Friday sermon bumper from our Easter Moments collection.